UCF-ELLE/ELLE-Website-API/docs/api/store.md

 1. `POST`

     - **Description:** Loads default items for a game into the `user_item` table when the user logs in.
-If the user is logging in for the first time, default items are worn automatically.
+If the user is logging in for the first time, the first default item of each item type is worn automatically.
     - **Authorization:** JWT token required.
     - **Request Body:**
         - `userID` (int, required): ID of the user logging in.